How often do you add items to your shopping cart and then abandon or postpone purchases on an e-commerce app? Quite often, right?

 2. Faster App Conversions and Higher Revenues

-Deep linking shortens the most common paths towards in-app conversions, thereby minimizing the chances of users dropping off in between, while trying to navigate through the app.
+Deep linking shortens the most common paths toward in-app conversions, minimizing the chances of users dropping off while trying to navigate through the app.

 For apps such as e-commerce, travel, hotel booking, media OTT, music, and news, where the app content/product categories can be huge, sending the users directly to the specific product, offer, or promo page can exponentially impact the conversion rate.
 This, in turn, results in maximizing monetization opportunities.

 For instance, in a hotel booking app’s push notification, if deep linking is enabled, the user can be directly ushered to the booking page of a specific hotel, instead of the app’s home page which might overwhelm him with too many options.

 This hotel recommendation can be personalized based on the user’s historical browsing and booking behaviour, budget, and location.

 Re-engaging dormant app users isn’t easy.
 While push notifications can serve as a great way to bring them back to the app, it can work only when done correctly.

 Adding contextual deep links to all your re-engagement efforts can propel your inactive users engage with the most relevant page of your app (a personalized offer, free wallet points, new feature, an ongoing sale, etc.) without wasting much of their time.

 4. Improved App Usage

 With deep linking, you can nudge your users to explore new features as well as less-used features by pointing them directly to those specific areas within your app or mobile site.

 Deep links enable you to track and measure the entire user experience, and hence help you gain a better understanding of your users’ in-app behaviour and campaign effectiveness.